J-DubApps/EndpointPilot/README.md

 </center>

 PS-MANAGE is a PowerShell User Profile Configuration Tool for Windows endpoints, with optimization for Remote Work scenarios.
-It works like a logon script, but runs as a Scheduled Task.
+It works like a logon script, but runs as a Scheduled Task for repeated runs.

 PS-MANAGE addresses the following use-case scenarios: